ECE Funding Handbook

 A category of early childhood education services where one or more qualified teachers are responsible for the overall programme in the service.
 They are required to have a person responsible (or home-based care coordinator) who is a qualified, certificated, teacher.

-In education and care services, including kindergartens, the person responsible may be primary or ECE qualified.
+In teacher-led education and care centres and kindergartens, the person responsible may be primary or ECE qualified.
 In hospital-based and home-based services, only ECE qualified teachers can be a person responsible.

 For funding purposes, teacher-led services include: